Program in Biomedical Sciences

 Rules for PIBS research rotations by Scott Barolo, PIBS Director:

-- You must complete OSEH Lab Safety training prior to starting work in your lab rotation.
-You can do this in person or online through MyLinc in Wolverine Access.
+- You must complete OSEH Lab Safety training before starting work in your lab rotation.
+You can do this online through MyLinc in Wolverine Access (see details above).

-- You cannot make an agreement to join a lab before mid-April in order to give all students a fair chance to do rotations before students start matching with labs.
+- Students can’t make an agreement to join a lab before March 15th, in order to give everyone a fair chance to do rotations before students start matching with labs.

 - Near the end of the rotation, set up an ‘exit interview’ with your rotation mentor.
-There is a PIBS form for this, which must be filled out by both you and your mentor.
-The form is provided by Michelle DiMondo in PIBS 800.
+The PIBS Rotation Evaluation Form must be filled out by both you and your mentor.
+The form will be provided on the PIBS 600 Canvas site.